Domain Risk Score¶

 Domain Risk Score Ranges¶

-Note that DomainTools does not assess or condone the quality of the content hosted on scored domains.
+Note that DomainTools doesn't assess or condone the quality of the content hosted on scored domains.

-No component of the Domain Risk Score definitively confirms malicious activity–because threat actors may register many domains but only utilize a few for malicious purposes.
+No component of the Domain Risk Score definitively confirms malicious activity–because threat actors may register many domains but use only a few for malicious purposes.

 Using the Domain Risk Score¶

-The Domain Risk Score is fully integrated into our suite of Iris Products: Investigate, Enrich, and Detect.
+The Domain Risk Score is fully integrated into the suite of Iris products: investigate, enrich, and detect.

-The Domain Risk Score is fully integrated into the DomainTools family of Iris products: Investigate, Enrich, and Detect.
-Risk scores appear for all active domains both in the web application user experience as well as in all Iris APIs.
+The Domain Risk Score is fully integrated into the DomainTools family of Iris products: investigate, Enrich, and Detect.
+Risk scores appear for all active domains both in the user experience of the web app as well as in all Iris APIs.

-The Domain Risk Score also has its own API endpoints, and is included in Iris API products.
-Consult our API documentation and the Domain Risk Score endpoint for more information.
+The Domain Risk Score also has its own API endpoints.
+Iris API products include Domain Risk Score.
+Consult the API documentation and the Domain Risk Score endpoint for more information.

 Threat Feeds¶

-Threat intelligence feeds offer risk scoring in various products.
-Consult our Real-time and Daily Threat Feeds.
+Threat intelligence feeds offer risk scoring.
+Consult the Real-time and Daily Threat Feeds.

 Integrations¶

-Domain Risk Score is built into our third-party integrations, such as Splunk.
-Consult our Integrations page for more information.
+Third-party integrations, such as Splunk, include Domain Risk Score.
+Consult the Integrations page for more information.

 Last modified: Aug 19, 2025